 If you’re fresh out of college, this is even more important, because you have no idea of what you should expect from life.

 That means you can’t make predictions, because you have no basis for those predictions.

 In reality, none of us can make predictions about the future, so let’s just forget about that.
 All you can do is follow your excitement.

 It’s when you move forward that you’ll “figure” things out.
 But you won’t really figure things out.
 It’s more that things will figure themselves out.

-For me it’s been about perfection and impatience.
 When I create a course, I want it to be the best course in the world.
 I want it to be perfect.

-By doing this, I’ve been happier and more fulfilled than ever before.
-I’ve stopped trying to force myself to do what I can’t do.
+By doing this, I let myself relax, and enjoy what I do.
+I don’t force myself to do what I can’t do.